Lessons from Co-Creating Future Africa ☀️

 The early days of Future Africa had us doing anything and everything to keep the lights on.
 In the early days, most of us went a year without a salary and were happy to show up every day.
 The first engagement that brought us some income was a corporate innovation engagement with a bank, which we at Akanka managed.
 E and I would be up at 2am revising our deck.
 You’d hear Mayowa juggling between work and his kids in the background of calls. 😅 Tola would come through on the legal end when we needed legal help.

 We had teammates doing work that went beyond their job descriptions.
-We had folks like Dami who held down her operations role, but still took it upon herself to learn product management and double as our excellent product manager for the V1 of our Collective platform.
+We had folks like Dami who held down her operations role but still took it upon herself to learn product management and double as our excellent product manager for the V1 of our Collective platform.
 Chine would pull off design requests – from brand to product to deck – at the last minute and deliver without complaints or grumbling.
 It was all a labor of love that was only possible because we understood that we could build something special, but that our vision required putting in the work 💪🏾

 That’s the second lesson.
 On the journey to building the future of Africa, you will all need to do hard things.
 You will need to make sacrifices.
 That’s an unavoidable part of life.
 The obstacle is the way, which means getting to the way is never easy.
-You know what helps make it easier?
+Do you know what helps make it easier?
 Remembering your purpose, why you’re in it, and enjoying the experience of being on the journey with others.

 In the last 2 years, I’m grateful that I’ve gotten to watch those I managed grow in competence and confidence.
-I got to watch Adenike go from a student with no knowledge of venture capital to a powerhouse who was responsible for spearheading our Collective.
+I watched Adenike go from a student with no knowledge of venture capital to a powerhouse responsible for spearheading our Collective.
 I pulled Abbey from Street Capital to Future Africa and watched him grow into the superstar who built the V1 of our Collective platform.
 My vision of the future was that he could evolve into a CTO and that vision is a reality today.
 Nothing makes me more proud as a leader than watching those who were with us at the beginning grow into managers and leaders 🥰

 Our vision at Future Africa is a purposeful and prosperous future within everyone’s reach.
 This must begin from within Future Africa for others to see that future.
 Remember that this is only possible when you all approach the future from a place of faith and not fear.
-Remember that this is only possible when you see life from a place of abundance and not scarcity.
-Remember that this is only possible if you all practice being kind and accountable to yourselves and to others ☀️
+Remember that this is only possible when you see life from a place of abundance – not scarcity.
+Remember that this is only possible if you all practice being kind and accountable to yourselves and others ☀️

 With Love,